 Sorry Jack, Chucky’s back, but not as you know him

 On the surface, Chucky was a very different entity.
 Englund lived and breathed Krueger.
-Not only were his natural features prominent through a prosthetic mask of frazzled flesh, he had crafted every last nuance to a majestic tee.
+Not only were his natural features prominent through a prosthetic mask of frazzled flesh, he’d crafted every last nuance to a majestic tee.
 From his gunslinger stance to his sadistic cackle, he was Krueger; the actor and the character were inseparable.
 Conversely, Chucky was a nasty little wonder of animatronics, but his look and mannerisms were no less inimitable.
-The concept of a crook and deranged serial killer trapped in the body of a freckle-faced bed mate was the ultimate in horror irony, and it was no surprise that the original movie would inspire a decades-long franchise, transforming Chucky into one of the most recognisable characters in the genre.
-When the US teaser poster was released for 2019’s reboot, there was no sign of Chucky’s mean-spirited visage this time around.
-Instead, we got an image of a dimly-lit warehouse framing some remotely familiar packaging, but there was no doll in sight, no matter how hard we tried to see past the darkened plastic.
-Of course, this was a teaser poster, the aim of which is to…well, tease, so this was simply part of the marketing campaign, and what a marketing campaign.
+The concept of a crook and deranged serial killer trapped inside the body of a freckle-faced bed mate was the ultimate in horror irony, so it was no surprise that the character would become one of the most recognisable in genre history.

 The original teaser sported a very familiar release date — the same slot occupied by Walt Disney’s much-anticipated animation sequel Toy Story 4.
-In a cheap yet highly effective promotional campaign, Orion Pictures released a series of one-sheets aping Pixar’s most famous creation, with a series of cute and startling images that showed Chucky torturing characters from the hit franchise in an inspired touch that reassured fans that our killer’s wicked sense of irony would not be jeopardised, despite the fact that the character would in some ways be a complete re-imagining.
+In a cheap, yet highly effective promotional grab, Orion Pictures released a series of one-sheets aping Pixar’s most famous creation, delivering a series of cute and startling images that showed Chucky torturing characters from the hit franchise in an inspired touch which reassured fans that our killer’s wicked sense of irony would not be jeopardised.
 It was a clever slice of commercial chicanery.
 If you can’t beat them, exploit them, and exploit them well.
-Still, none of those images showed Chucky’s face.
-Instead we got a glimpse of a heel or a hand, with the ruins of Toy Story‘s cutesy cast taking centre stage.
-Even when the final poster was released we got an image of a now teenage Andy sleeping soundly, with a familiar sweatered arm and kitchen knife lurking in the foreground.
-Was this simply clever marketing or was it in fact a precautionary counteraction?
-After all, fans of the franchise were bound to be left disappointed by a change in Chucky’s appearance, and the best course of action for producers may have been ‘out of sight out of mind’.
+Notably, none of those images showed Chucky’s face.
+Instead we got a glimpse of a heel or a hand, the ruins of Toy Story‘s cutesy cast taking centre stage.
+One poster presented an image of a now teenage Andy sleeping soundly, a familiar sweatered arm and kitchen knife lurking in the foreground.
+There was even a late-to-the-party poster, designed to coincide with the release of competing killer doll horror, Annabelle, that presented that particular character headless with a knife jammed into its neck, Chucky’s face half-visible in the broken glass.
+By now full images of Chucky had been revealed, the final theatrical poster putting the character front and centre, but even those were shadowy to some extent, mystery the overriding presentation.
+Was this simply clever marketing or a precautionary counteraction?
+Director Lars Klevberg and his team were surely aware of the possibility of a pre-release backlash given the character’s cult status.
+Perhaps the best course of action for producers was ‘out of sight out of mind’.

 When Chucky finally loses his shit, he’s just as foul-mouthed as his predecessor, but he imitates like an impressionable child, as gullible as the next kid weaned on consumer culture.
 Naturally, his gang of juvenile friends revel in encouraging such anarchic behaviour.
-It’s like watching a bunch of older kids encouraging an infant, only that infant is just a doll, so they push him even further without any thought for the consequences.
-Like a naive infant, Chucky struggles to grasp anything beyond the painfully literal.
-All he wants to do is play, and when Andy and his friends decide to watch The Texas Chainsaw Massacre 2 instead, Chucky consumes the onscreen carnage like a sponge, nicking Andy with a kitchen blade and sulking when chastised for his attempts at fitting in.
+It’s like watching a bunch of older kids encouraging an infant, only that infant is just a doll, so they push him further without any thought for the consequences.
+Like a naïve infant, Chucky struggles to grasp anything beyond the painfully literal.
+All he wants to do is play.
+When Andy and his friends decide to watch The Texas Chainsaw Massacre 2 instead, Chucky consumes the onscreen carnage like a sponge, nicking Andy with a kitchen blade and sulking when chastised for his attempts at fitting in.
 It’s an inspired moment; a cute commentary on the impressionable nature of violence.
-Later, when Andy wishes that his mum’s bully boyfriend would just ‘go away’, Chucky is as vigilant as ever and his petulant owner gets his wish and then some.
+Later, when Andy wishes that his mum’s bully of a boyfriend would just ‘go away’, Chucky is as vigilant as ever, his petulant owner ultimately getting his wish and then some.
 The original Child’s Play thrived on comic violence and cute ironies, and 2019’s version understands the importance of such a formula when it comes to a movie about a killer doll.

 If you thought the original Child’s Play was violent, you ain’t seen nothing yet.
 Like most serial killers, Chucky’s reign of terror begins with animals — namely Andy’s curmudgeon feline, Mickey Rooney, who he attempts to strangle based on a glib remark from Andy that his buddy mistakes for genuine hatred.
-Soon enough anyone who stands between Chucky’s friendship with Andy becomes an obstacle that must be eradicated at all costs, and that includes his conflicted single mother, played with an admirable sense of earnest by the hugely talented Zahra Anderson.
+Soon enough anyone who stands between Chucky’s friendship with Andy becomes an obstacle that must be eradicated at all costs.
+That includes his conflicted single mother, played with an admirable sense of earnest by the hugely talented Zahra Anderson.
 Taking its cue more from the likes of Don Mancini’s Child’s Play 2, the movie’s action is deliriously over the top and deliciously ironic.
-It does fall apart somewhat during the final act, working much better as a social commentary on the steroid-induced strong-arm of capitalism, critiquing an era when round-the-clock surveillance isn’t a transparent Orwellian nightmare but something illusory that we lust for.
+It does fall apart somewhat during the final act, working much better as a social commentary on the steroid-induced strong-arm of capitalism, critiquing an era when round-the-clock surveillance isn’t a transparent Orwellian nightmare, but something illusory that we lust for and actively pursue.
 Classic dystopian literature was all roving eyes and obvious impositions, but in today’s world we seek our own confinement.
 We are the self-monitoring wardens of our own making.

 The concept of 2019’s Child’s Play is nothing novel — this exact idea has been explored dozens of times through one medium or another — but I fail to recall a ready-made character who so aptly fits the bill; it was a natural progression, and for the most part it is executed beautifully.
 While Dourif’s Chucky was a black and white evil buoyed by Holland’s delightful sense of mocking wit, there is a sadness to Hamill’s incarnation that is redolent of our times, a tragic element that we can all relate to.
 Rather than a monster who is motivated by evil, he is a byproduct of sinister machinations and a society moulded by corporate aspiration.
 Comparing the two movies would be foolish because they are very different entities.
 While the character’s original incarnation was perfect for the self-reflexive horror of the late-1980s, 2019’s Chucky is a distinctly 21st century monster, a socially relevant threat that is more than welcome.
 Ultimately, the character is as much a victim as those unfortunate souls he inevitably hacks to pieces.
 After all, all he ever wanted was a friend to call his own.